code4sac/learning-blocks/Learning-Blocks-No-Docker-Version/Readme.md

 # Learning Blocks without Docker

-This project runs Learning Blocks without needed Docker.
+This project runs Learning Blocks on a local server without Docker.

 ## more documentation soon